grayoj/facenition/README.md

 2. Run the following command: `pip3 --version`
 3. Install the requirements: `sudo pip3 install -r requirements.txt`

+Assuming 3 didn't work: 4. install the requirement in this manner: `sudo pip3 install opencv-python`

 You should have Python3, Numpy and OpenCV installed on your local machine.

 ## Execute the program